Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/adobe-campaign-standard/README.md

 #### Campaign Standard endpoints

-Provide endpoint URL\(s\) for your Campaign Standard instances.
+Provide endpoint URL(s) for your Campaign Standard instances.
 You can specify up to three unique endpoints for your development, staging, and production environments.
-In most cases, the server endpoint is the root URL address, for example, `companyname.campaign.adobe.com`.
+In most cases, the server endpoint is the root URL address, such as `companyname.campaign.adobe.com`.

 {% hint style="warning" %}
-For this extension, these endpoint URLs should be typed in **without** the `http://` or `https://.`and **cannot** end with a forward slash.
+For this extension, these endpoint URLs **does not** contain the `http://` or `https://.`and **cannot** end with a forward slash.
 {% endhint %}

 #### pKey

-A unique, auto-generated identifier for a mobile app that was configured in Adobe Campaign Standard.
-After you configure this extension in Experience Platform Launch, configure your Launch mobile property in Campaign Standard.
-For more information, see [Setting up your Adobe Launch application in Adobe Campaign](https://helpx.adobe.com/campaign/kb/configuring-app-sdk.html#SettingupyourAdobeExperiencePlatformLaunchapplicationinAdobeCampaign).
+A unique, automatically generated identifier for a mobile app that was configured in Adobe Campaign Standard.
+After you configure this extension in Experience Platform Data Collection UI, configure your mobile property in Campaign Standard.
+For more information, please read the tutorial on [configuring a mobile application in Adobe Campaign](https://experienceleague.adobe.com/docs/campaign-standard/using/administrating/configuring-channels/configuring-a-mobile-application.html).

-After the configuration is successful in Campaign, the pKey is automatically generated and configured in Experience Platform Launch Campaign extension for a successful validation.
+After the configuration is successful in Campaign, the pKey is automatically generated and configured in Experience Platform Data Collection Campaign extension for a successful validation.

 #### MCIAS region

 Select an MCIAS region based on your customer's location or enter a custom endpoint.
 The SDK retrieves all in-app messaging rules and definition payloads from this endpoint.

 {% hint style="warning" %}
-For this extension, the custom MCIAS endpoint URL should be typed in **without** the `http://` or `https://` and **cannot** end with a forward slash.
+For this extension, the custom MCIAS endpoint URL **does not** contain the `http://` or `https://` and **cannot** end with a forward slash.
 {% endhint %}

 #### Request timeout

-Time in seconds to wait for a response from the in-app messaging service before timing out.
+The request timeout is the time in seconds to wait for a response from the in-app messaging service before timing out.
 The default timeout value is 5 seconds, and the minimum timeout value is 1 second.

 {% hint style="warning" %}
-The **Request Timeout** value must be a non-zero number.
+The request timeout value must be a non-zero number.
 {% endhint %}

 ## Add the Campaign Standard extension to your app